zyedidia/eget/README.md

 ### Does this work only for GitHub repositories?

 At the moment get only supports searching GitHub releases.
 If you provide a direct URL instead of a GitHub repository and use the `--url` option, get will skip the detection phase and download directly from the given URL.

+# Contributing

+If you find a bug, have a suggestion, or something else, please open an issue for discussion.
+Pull requests will only be accepted if they close an issue marked as "pr-approved".